Dave Allison: Coaching career

 Allison's next head coaching job came in 1999–2000 with the Fort Wayne Komets of the United Hockey League (UHL), leading them to a 40–27–7 record and to the third round of the playoffs.
 He returned to the IHL as coach of the Milwaukee Admirals, the Nashville Predators' IHL affiliate, leading the team to a 42–33–7 record, but losing in the first round of the playoffs.
 He moved with the club to the American Hockey League (AHL) in 2001–02, but missed the playoffs with a 30–35–10–5 record.

 Allison then took a few years away from the professional ranks before taking over the Iowa Stars of the AHL, the Dallas Stars' affiliate, leading them to a 41–31–1–7 record before losing in the first round of the playoffs in his first season with the franchise.
 In between, he spent time behind the bench of the Fort Frances, Ontario-based Borderland Thunder of the Superior International Junior Hockey League.

 Allison was named head coach of the AHL's Peoria Rivermen on June 13, 2012, replacing Jared Bednar as head coach.
 He was an assistant coach of the AHL's Chicago Wolves for the 2013–14 AHL season.

 Allison became the head coach and general manager of the Des Moines Buccaneers in the United States Hockey League in 2014.
 He was relieved after the team finished last in the Western Conference in the 2017–18 season.

 Allison became the fourth head coach in the history of the North American Hockey League's Fairbanks Ice Dogs in January 2022.
 He compiled a 41–33–7–2 record in 83 regular season games, and 2–3 mark in 5 playoff appearances as the head coach of the Fairbanks Ice Dogs before leaving the team on April 3, 2023, in "an amicable parting."

 Personal

-He is the brother of ex-NHL player Mike Allison.
-Allison resides in Des Moines with his wife and three daughters.
+David has three daughters Avery, Olivia and Isabella.
+He is the brother of Susan, Maria and Mike Allison.